rickybassom/gmn-python-api/docs/rest_api.md

 The endpoint has a maximum limit of 1000 rows.
 I suggest using `LIMIT` and `OFFSET` in your SQL query to paginate results.
 The truncated attribute in the response body will be set to true if the results have been truncated.

-The response will include the header "last-modified" with the last modified time of the database in nanoseconds.
+The response will include the header `last-modified` with the last modified time of the database in nanoseconds.
 You can use this when making subsequent requests to the endpoint to ensure you are using the same version of the database.
 E.g. when paginating results.

 Queries are cached for 1 hour with a maximum size of 1GB on the server.
 The cache is invalidated if the GMN Data Store database has been modified by our data ingestion processes which usually run twice a day.